inovex/justcause/docs/usage.rst

 =============

 JustCause uses a generalization of a Pandas :class:`~pandas.DataFrame` for managing your data named :class:`~.CausalFrame`.
-A CausalFrame encompasses all the functionality of a Pandas DataFrame but additionally keeps track which columns are a *covariates*, *treatment*, *outcome* or *others*.
+A CausalFrame encompasses all the functionality of a Pandas DataFrame but additionally keeps track which columns besides the ones with special meaning like explained above, covariates and others.
 This allows to easily access them in a programmatic way.

 All data sets provided by JustCause are provided as lists of CausalFrames, i.e. for each replication one CausalFrame.
 Thus, we get a single CausalFrame ``cf`` from one of the provided data sets by::